Illustration by Dr. Wendy Brooks

-Early spay is the single most significant protective factor.
+Early spaying is the single most significant protective factor.
 Spaying before age 6 months results in a 91% reduction in risk.
-Spaying before the age of one-year results in an 86% reduction in risk.
-Spaying before age of two years leads to an 11% reduction in risk.
+Spaying before the age of one year results in an 86% reduction in risk.
+Spaying before the age of two years leads to an 11% reduction in risk.
 Having given birth to kittens has no effect on mammary cancer risk.
 Spaying after the age of two years does not reduce the risk of mammary cancer development at all.

 Types of Tumors

 Feline mammary tumors are generally either carcinomas or adenocarcinomas.
 Papillary or tubular carcinomas tend to be the least aggressive.
 Ductular carcinomas seem to kill cats about four times faster.
 Anaplastic carcinomas are the worst kind, usually dispatching the patient three times faster than that.